markgw/uh-nlp2021/docs/week1/part2/index.md

 Call `' '.join(longest[1])` (note the space inside quotes) to get a slightly nicer looking string representation of the longest sentence of any US presidential inaugural speech.
 Also check `longest[0]` for which speech this sentence is from.

 <div class="submit">
-    Submit to Moodle who's speech contained the longest sentence, when the speech was given and what the longest sentence was.
+    Submit to Moodle whose speech contained the longest sentence, when the speech was given and what the longest sentence was.
 </div>

 ## Simple NLP stuff